Esri/geotrigger-sdk-android/README.md

 ### Setting up the Google Play Services SDK

-Because the Android Geotrigger SDK makes use of the location APIs included in the Google Play Services SDK, you'll need to include it in your project.
+Because the Geotrigger SDK makes use of the location APIs included in the Google Play Services SDK, you'll need to include it in your project.
 Please refer to the official [Google Play Services Setup Guide][google-play-services-setup].
 IntelliJ users, please note that you will need to include the